Special circumstances can include, but are not limited to:

 - refuse to exercise their discretion because the matter should be dealt with by a court.

 Of these possible outcomes, only one – a decision to refuse to issue a passport because special circumstances do not exist – is a reviewable decision.
 If a passport is not issued to the child, the application fee is generally not refunded.

 Certain foreign court orders make it unnecessary to provide the consent of a person with parental responsibility.
 These are:

 - foreign court orders registered under the Australian Family Law Act 1975 that remove the parental responsibility of a person which has been registered under the Australian Family Law Act 1975, and

 - orders from a court of a country that has signed the Hague Convention on the Civil Aspects of International Child Abduction that permit a child to travel internationally.
-However, you must still complete Form B9 (Child without full parental consent) (pdf) to request that the child's application be considered under the special circumstances provisions in Australian passports law.
+However, you must still complete form to request that the child's application be considered under the special circumstances provisions in Australian passports law.